sensebox/books-v2/en/projekte/Umweltstation/UV_Sensor.md

 </div>
 {% endcollapse %}

-{% collapse title="Umrechnung in den UV-Index" %}
+{% collapse title="Transformation to UV-Index" %}
-Since the [UV-Index](https://de.wikipedia.org/wiki/UV-Index) is often used in everyday life, we now want to write a method that converts the measured value into a UV index:
+Since the [UV-Index](https://en.wikipedia.org/wiki/UV-Index) is often used in everyday life, we now want to write a method that converts the measured value into a UV index:

 ```arduino